By Ellen Galinsky and Jackie Bezos

 This study—led by Betty R. Vohr, MD, FAAP, the Director of the Women & Infants Hospital of Rhode Island Neonatal Follow-Up Clinic in Providence—equipped babies with microphones and asked the parents to turn them on when both were around.

 In looking at the data over time, they found that babies heard more words from mothers than fathers and that fathers were less likely to speak in what researcher Patricia Kuhl of the University of Washington calls parentese than mothers.
+Fathers tend to play more with children than mothers do, while mothers enjoy teaching their children more so than fathers do.
+There may be lots of reasons for this, for example mothers may feel more responsibility to juggle other household tasks while looking after their children, so they’ll put them in something like a play pen or baby swing to entertain themselves while they do so (find the best baby swing here if this sounds like a good solution to you).
+However, speaking to your child is one of the best things you can do for their development.
 When parents speak parentese, they slow down their speech, their voices are musical and their facial expressions are dramatic.
 Babies much prefer parentese, and they learn more when parents speak this way.

 Why does this matter?
 Because fathers may be losing an opportunity to help their babies learn language, which is the single best predictor of how children do in school, according to many, many studies.